Research

 Some of our research projects include:

-• designing catalysts and molecular sieves using automated software pipelines, ML, and human-computer interaction
+• designing materials using automated software pipelines, ML, and human-computer interaction

-• discovering synthesis recipes for materials using ML and literature extraction
+• discovering synthesis recipes for materials using data-driven methods, including literature extraction and ML

 • developing computational representations and algorithms applied to chemical systems